ROCm/rocDecode/docs/how-to/using-rocDecode-video-decoder.rst

 The same decoder instance is reused when there's a change to the video resolution without a change in the codec.

-When the video stream resolution changes, the existing frame buffer is deleted along with any decoded frames that are still within it, and the decoder is reconfigured for the new resolution.
+The decoder maintains a pool of frame buffers for decoded images that haven't yet been displayed or processed.
+When the video stream resolution changes, the existing frame buffers in the buffer pool are deleted.
+The decoder is then reconfigured for the new resolution and new buffers are created.

-To prevent the remaining frames from being deleted with the frame buffer, a callback function can be defined to save or post-process the remaining frames.
+To prevent the remaining frames in the buffers from being deleted along with the buffers, a callback function can be defined to consume the remaining frames.

 The |reconfig_struct|_ struct stores information on how to handle the reconfiguration.
 A callback, a user-defined flush mode, and a user-defined struct are passed to ``ReconfigParams_t``.
 The reconfiguration parameters are then passed to the decoder using ``SetReconfigParams``.